sacha-renault/paper-replication/EfficientNet - MBConvBlock/readme.md

 ## Files

-- efficientnet_mbconv.py: Contains the core MBConvBlock class, implementing the mobile inverted bottleneck convolution with squeeze-and-excitation.
+- [efficientnet_mbconv.py](./efficientnet_mbconv.py): Contains my implementation of the core MBConvBlock class, with squeeze-and-excitation.
+- [efficientnet_b0.py](./efficientnet_b0.py): Contains my implementation of efficientnet b0 model.

 ## WORK IN PROGRESS

 TODOs:

-- Tests
-- Optimization
+- Test a full training on any cv dataset (Imagenet ?).
+- make a more flexible efficientnet class that can be any b0 to b7 model.